elmahio/documentation/docs/logging-heartbeats-from-coravel.md

 Replace `API_KEY` ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/))` with your API key.

-In the `MyJob` class you can inject the `IHeartbeatsClient` and wrap the job code in a `try/catch` block:
+In the `MyJob` class, you can inject the `IHeartbeatsClient` and wrap the job code in a `try/catch` block:

 ```csharp
 public class MyJob : IInvocable